ourcodingclub/ourcodingclub.github.io/_tutorials/modelling.md

 ```
 </section>

 Check out the dataset.
 Before we run our model, it's a good idea to visualise the data just to get an idea of what to expect.
-First, we can define a `ggplot2` theme (as we've done in our <a href="https://ourcodingclub.github.io/2017/03/29/data-vis-2.html" target="_blank">data visualisation tutorial</a>), which we will use throughout the tutorial.
+First, we can define a `ggplot2` theme (as we've done in our [data visualisation tutorial](https://ourcodingclub.github.io/2017/03/29/data-vis-2.html)), which we will use throughout the tutorial.
 This creates nice-looking graphs with consistent formatting.

 <a id="Acode05" class="copy" name="copy_pre" href="#"> <i class="fa fa-clipboard"></i> Copy Contents </a><br>
 <section id= "code05" markdown="1">